laguiz/wkhtmltopdf-issue-traceur/README.md

 # Illustration of wkhtmltopdf issue with google-traceur

-Config :
+## My Config

 - wkhtmltopdf 0.12.2.1 (with patched qt) on
 - Macos 10.10.2

 ## How to reproduce the issue ?

+- You need node installed (or any http serveur)
-- git clone
+- git clone git@github.com:laguiz/wkhtmltopdf-issue-traceur.git
 - cd wkhtmltopdf-issue-traceur
-- (using node) http-server in root folder
+- (with node) `http-server` in root folder
-- Go to http://127.0.0.1:8080/ and make sure you see `Static message` and `Hello, world!`
+- Go to http://127.0.0.1:8080/ and make sure you see `Static message` AND `Hello, world!`
-- Run in root folder of the project : `wkhtmltopdf --javascript-delay 2000 --debug-javascript http://127.0.0.1:8080/ resultko.pdf`
+- Produce the issue : `wkhtmltopdf --javascript-delay 2000 --debug-javascript http://127.0.0.1:8080/ resultko.pdf`

 ## Result observed

-The `Hello, world!` message does not show and logs show this :
+The `Hello, world!` message does not show and logs display this :

 ```
 Loading pages (1/6)